microsoft/live-share/CONTRIBUTING.md

 > NOTE: Suggestions or feature requests should be filed as [GitHub issues](https://github.com/Microsoft/project-cascade/issues) via the process described below instead of "Provide a Suggestion..." as many are broadly applicable to multiple clients.

-After it is filed, your issue has been may be moved to a [GitHub issue](https://github.com/Microsoft/project-cascade/issues) for future tracking if it applies multiple clients or turns out to be a feature request.
+After it is filed, your issue has may be moved to a [GitHub issue](https://github.com/Microsoft/project-cascade/issues) for future tracking if it applies multiple clients or turns out to be a feature request.
 In this event, a link to the corresponding GitHub issue number will be referenced in comments on your raised problem report.

 ### Filing VS Code or General Service Problems